 Photo courtesy "Canadian Skater" magazine

 Born July 16, 1907 in Ottawa, Ontario, Donald Babcock Cruikshank was the son of Dwight Phelps and Elizabeth (Babcock) Cruikshank.
+At the time of his birth, his parents were both American citizens.
 His father was a factory manager at the Library Bureau Company, which manufactured office furniture.
 He began skating at the age of seven in 1914, following in the footsteps of his parents and older sister Mimsi, who were regulars at the Minto Skating Club.
+Off the ice, he was educated at Andover and Deerfield Academies in his youth.

 Robert Surtees, Naomi Slater, Aidrie and Donald Cruikshank - The medal winning Minto Four at the 1937 North American Championships in Boston, Massachusetts.
 Photo courtesy "Canadian Skater" magazine.